 Other claims have stated the bed where Booth slept will show the impression of a body in the bed.

-5 - Baltimore County Almhouse, Cockeysville
+4. Baltimore County Almshouse, Cockeysville

 When the Baltimore County Almhouse opened in 1874 it was to serve as a home for the elderly, the mentally unwell, the indigent, and children.
-An addition was made to the Almhouse which house prisoners.
+An addition was made to the Almhouse which housed prisoners.

 People who have spent any time at the Almhouse have made claims of assorted paranormal activity.
 Some people claim that if you visit the third floor you may hear the voices of women talking.